 Comments include: "Cute, but the metric notation is a tad bit off", "None of the measures have a full 4 beats" and "oh this is a train wreck".

-At least the key signature is right…!
+Ouch.
+Well, at least the key signature is right…

 Didn’t spot all the mistakes?